Astha5487/Feedback-Collection-Form/README.md

 3. Share the generated public URL with customers
 4. View responses in the dashboard
 5. Export responses to CSV if needed
+6. Use the theme toggle to switch between light and dark modes.

 ### Customer/End User
 1. Access the form via the shared public URL